RodrigoBertotti/api-example-firebase-admin-nodejs/README.md

-Firebase Authentication is used to verify if the client is authenticated on Firebase Authentication, to do so, the client side should inform the `auth-token` header:
+Firebase Authentication is used to verify if the client is authenticated on Firebase Authentication, to do so, the client side should inform the `Authorization` header:

-### `auth-token` Header
+### `Authorization` Header

-The client's token on Firebase Authentication, it can be obtained in the client side after the authentication is performed with the Firebase Authentication library for the client side.
+The client's token on Firebase Authentication in the format `Bearer <token>`, it can be obtained in the client side after the authentication is performed with the Firebase Authentication library for the client side.

-### Flutter Client Example on how to get the `auth-token`:
+### Flutter Client Example on how to get the `Authorization`:

     final dioLoggedIn = Dio(BaseOptions(
         baseUrl: 'https://myapi.example.com',
         headers: {
-            'auth-token': await FirebaseAuth.instance.currentUser.getIdToken()
+             "Authorization": "Bearer ${(await FirebaseAuth.instance.currentUser!.getIdToken())}"
         }
     ));
     // dioLoggedIn.get('/user').then(...);